Propeltsi/LogMyWork/README.md

 This project is currently in a Work in Progress (WIP) state.
 There are plans for further development and improvements.

+Currently it logs processes that are named "msedge", "slack", "Teams", "Code - Insiders" or "devenv" and polling is also hardcoded to 5 seconds.

 ## Contributions

 Contributions are welcome.
 Please feel free to submit a pull request or open an issue.